ShannonJ88/My-first-responsive-webpage/README.md

-# My-first-responsive-webpage
+# Responsive Webpage
-Class Assignment Web Design
-First repository on github!
-I created the webpage for my CSC Web Design Class.
+Class Assignment for CSC 570 Web Design
-Only html and css.
+Created first responisve webpage using HTML and CSS as an individual class assignment.

+Author
+Shannon Julion

+Copyright and license
+Copyright 2017Shannon Julion under the MIT licencse